scuzzydude/asimov/asimov.md

 Sam followed Stern.

-"I wonder where he's talking Sam?"
+"I wonder where he's taking Sam?"
 Hakeem asked.

 "They giving Sam the talk.
 Sam going to Portland.
 Go to Portland, you get the talk."